 Monday, October 11, 2010

-The Big Bong Theory
+The Big BONG Theory

-But I am no underdog !
+But I am no underdog.

-The Saraswats prospered here and absorbed the traditions and cultures and the language of the land and had a good life.
-In 1000 AD, the king of Gauda desha sent 96 families of Saraswats to settle down in Gomantaka Desha - - G O A and flourish, as he had a marital alliance with the King of Gomantaka.
-Those 96 families who came down to Goa were called Gauda Saraswat Brahmans by the local people, refering to their place of origin.
+The Saraswats prospered here and absorbed the traditions, cultures and the language of the land and had a good life.
+In 1000 AD, the king of Gauda desh sent 96 families of Saraswats to settle down in Gomantaka Desh - - Goa and flourish, as he had a marital alliance with the King of Gomantaka.
+Those 96 families that came down to Goa were called Gauda Saraswat Brahmans by the local people, refering to their place of origin.
+The Saraswats who remained in Bengal mingled with the local population and lost their unique identity, while these 96 - 'shud-navi' (Origin of the name Shenoy) families - "shud" meaning 6 and "navi" meaning 90, most of them being educated and experienced in trade, administrative services and Mathematics recieved the patronage of the Kadamba kings and flourished in Goa.

 I was growing up, mentored by Sabiha.
 I was just beginning to discover new facets of Life, shown to me by Avik and Uttam.
-The fearlessness of Chasu and Hula, and the Light hearted-seriousness of Sudipto and Sapto were beginning to permeate inside me.
+The fearlessness of Chasu and Hula, and the light hearted-seriousness of Sudipto and Sapto were beginning to permeate inside me.

 Life became monotonous again.